Volunteer with Meals on Wheels of Contra Costa

 How We Help

-Senior citizens aged 80 and older, are the fastest growing population segment in Contra Costa County.
-The average Meals on Wheels participant in Contra Costa County is 80 years old, lives alone or with a co-dependent spouse, and has one or more chronic health conditions that prevents them from preparing or shopping for nutritious daily meals.
-Most live below the Bay Area basic low income standards and many must choose among paying for food, medicines, rent or utilities with their meager resources.
+Senior citizens aged 60 or better who are not able to care for themselves is the population we provide meals for.
+The average Meals on Wheels participant in Contra Costa County is 80 years old, lives alone or with a co-dependent spouse, and has one or more chronic health conditions that prevent them from preparing or shopping for nutritious daily meals.
+Most live below the Bay Area's basic low-income standards, and many must choose between paying for food, medicines, rent, or utilities with their meager resources.
 Meals on Wheels of Contra Costa must find the community resources to meet this rapidly growing need.

 Thanks to generous contributions we receive from individuals like you, as well as gifts from charitable organizations, we are able to subsidize over 1.5 million nutritious meals annually; delivered to frail, nutritionally at-risk homebound elders in their residences in Contra Costa County.